 SnowballToss: Meshing and Occlusion

 Demonstrates how to use the ARDK meshing function to build a mesh of your real-world surroundings in realtime.
-The demo then shows how the ARDK mesh can be used for placing virtual objects, detecting collisions, and occlusion.
+The scene then shows how the ARDK mesh can be used for placing virtual objects, detecting collisions, and occlusion.

 After some instructions, the app turns on the device’s camera and the player is prompted to scan their surroundings, enabling the app to create a 3D mesh of their environment.
 If the device has LIDAR, the resulting mesh will be more refined.
 Feature points of the environment geometry are also displayed to visualize scanning.